-There are many cloud storage providers out there and even though huge packages offering tons of space for your files usually cost a lot, most services offer free packages as well, which might be just enough in terms of space offered.
+There are many cloud storage providers out there and even though getting a lot of space for storage in the cloud is usually expensive, most services offer free packages as well, which might be just enough at least for some basic backup.

 And, most important, all of the options below are FREE!
 So let’s not waste a single second and instead let’s check out below the top 5 best free cloud storage services today!

 This is the first cloud storage that I ever used and it’s been online for years now, meaning that you shouldn’t worry about it shutting down anytime soon (like Copy did a while ago).